How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Back in the day, a husband came to me and said my wife had passed away.

 Further told, she was an allottee of a plot.
-She left behind a son, 2 daughters, a husband, and a mother being her legal heirs.
+She left behind a son, two daughters, a husband, and a mother, her legal heirs.

-So I wanted to transfer ownership of that plot to legal heirs.
+So, I wanted to transfer ownership of that plot to the legal heirs.

 I replied: Get a legal heirship certificate from the court of law.

-The point to remember here is, that you must get legal heir-ship from the court where the property is located.
+The point to remember here is that you must get a legal heir-ship from the court where the property is located.
 For example, if the property is in Islamabad and you live in Multan.
 With that, you must get the certificate from a court in Islamabad.

 Let’s get back to the story.

-After obtaining the Heirship Certificate (aka Wirasat Nama) from the court.
-Came back to me.
-The court declared shares as per the certificate of Islamic Sharia.
+After obtaining the Heirship Certificate (aka Wirasat Nama) from the court, it came back to me.
+The court declared the shares as per the certificate of Islamic Sharia.

 The deceased husband said.
 He wanted to sell this property as he needed money for construction work that was in progress at that time.

-The problem was his two children were minors while the other was an adult.
+The problem was that his two children were minors while the other was an adult.

-The solution is: In the first place you need to get a “Guardianship certificate” from the court.
+The solution is that you first need to get a “Guardianship certificate” from the court.

 The next step is to apply for a “Permission to Sell” from the court through an advocate.
 With that, you will be able to sell the minor’s property.